 The American Academy of Pediatrics (AAP) is an organization of doctors who specialize in baby and child care.
 Their website will help you with general information related to child health and with specific suggestions concerning child care issues.

-Infant Nutrition and Feeding Resource List
+Where can I find other Infant Nutrition and Feeding Resource Information?

 Sponsored by U.S. Department of Health and Human Services Bright Futures focuses on providing health supervision for children and adolescents from birth through age 21.